 - Felicity Jones is associated with a lot of Brainy Brunettes and hyper-competent women of privilege.
 Her first major role was Ethel Hallow in The Worst Witch - an Academic Alpha Bitch who's also a Rich Bitch to boot.
 It's implied that her high marks and vast knowledge come from having ridiculously high standards to live up to.

 - Keira Knightley is known as Hollywood's favourite 'corset queen' in period dramas.
-Before getting cast in any of those, she played Spirited Young Lady Elizabeth Swan in Pirates of the Caribbean - who becomes an Action Survivor, and her English Rose qualities are Played for Laughs.
+Before getting cast in any of those, she played Spirited Young Lady Elizabeth Swan in Pirates of the Caribbean - who becomes an Action Survivor, and her lady-like qualities are Played for Laughs.

 - Saoirse Ronan in her teen years became one of Hollywood's favourite Plucky Girls and heroic Woobies.
 Her Star-Making Role was Atonement - where she's a Know-Nothing Know-It-All who ruins a bunch of lives because of her pluck.
 By the time she Took a Level in Kindness and starts on her titular atonement, she's played by Romola Garai.